Abhaykanwar24/AI-Powered-Phishing-Link-Detection-for-Chrome/README.md

-# Phishing Detection
+# 🛡️ Phishing Website Detection

-This project is designed to detect phishing websites using machine learning and natural language processing (NLP) techniques.
-It includes tools and resources to preprocess data, train models, and evaluate their performance.
+This project detects phishing websites using machine learning.
+It includes a trained model and a Flask-based web application for real-time detection.

 ---

 ## 📚 Overview

-Phishing detection is a crucial cybersecurity application that helps identify malicious websites attempting to deceive users.
-This project focuses on:

-- Extracting features from URLs.
-- Preprocessing and analyzing dataset attributes.
-- Training various machine learning models.
-- Evaluating performance metrics such as accuracy, precision, recall, and F1-score.
+Phishing attacks trick users into revealing sensitive information through deceptive websites.
+This project aims to classify URLs as **phishing** or **legitimate** based on extracted features.

+- **Feature Extraction**: Analyzing URL structure, domain details, and security indicators.
+- **Machine Learning**: Training a model to distinguish phishing websites.
+- **Web App**: A Flask-based interface to test URLs in real-time.

 ---

 ## 📁 Repository Contents

-- **`Phishing_detection.ipynb`**: Main Jupyter Notebook containing all steps of the project.
+- **`Phishing_detection.ipynb`**: Jupyter Notebook for data processing, feature extraction, model training, and evaluation.
-- **Data**: Includes training and testing datasets.
-- **Models**: Pre-trained and custom-trained models.
+- **`app.py`**: Flask web application for real-time phishing detection.
+- **`phishing_model.pkl`**: Pre-trained model used in the Flask app.
+- **`templates/index.html`**: HTML file for the web interface.
-- **Scripts**: Python files for feature extraction and model training.
+- **`static/`**: Contains CSS and JS files for styling and interactivity.

 ---

-## 🤖 Machine Learning Models
+## 🤖 Machine Learning Models Used

-The project implements and evaluates the following models:

 - **Logistic Regression**
 - **Random Forest Classifier**

+The best-performing model is saved as `phishing_model.pkl` and used in the web app.

 ---

 ## 📜 Results

-- **Model Accuracy**: 97%
+- **Best Model Accuracy**: 97%
 - **F1 Score**: 0.94

-For detailed results and analysis, refer to the [notebook](./Phishing_detection.ipynb).
+For a detailed analysis, check the [notebook](./Phishing_detection.ipynb).

 ---

 ## 🚀 How to Run

+### 🔧 Local Setup

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/your-username/PhishingDetection.git
    cd PhishingDetection